-After receiving a criminal subpoena or a warrant, consider talking to a lawyer, before taking any move and before turning yourself in.
-Having a lawyer will put you at a better situation in handling the situation.
-In most cases, a person is tempted to mischaracterize a situation hence becomes vulnerable to the criminal charges.
+After receiving a criminal subpoena or a warrant, consider talking to a lawyer, before making any move and before turning yourself in.
+Having a lawyer will put you in a better situation in handling the situation.
+In most cases, a person is tempted to mischaracterize a situation hence becomes vulnerable to criminal charges.
 Vulnerability makes a situation rebuttable to testimonies given below the oath.

 You should write all the details you know regarding a situation and include how you received the subpoena, circumstances that led to you being issued with the documents, and all relevant details of your interactions with the opposite party.
 You will be allowed to contact a lawyer when you are arrested and charged at the police station.
 If not yet arrested, it is suggested to talk to an attorney before turning yourself in.